aravindm50/Rakuten_Programming_Round/README.md

 "src" folder is the folder containing additional resources.

+Options: --help

+Example: $python main.py

+Enter the Product ID to be converted to ISBN-10: 978140007917 Resulting ISBN-10: 1400079179

+About ISBN:

 The International Standard Book Number (ISBN) uniquely identifies a published book with a ten digit number.
 For example, the book Coding and Information Theory by Richard Hamming, which was used as reference for this discussion, is uniquely coded as: